eigmax/Ziren/docs/src/dev/proof-composition.md

         // Write the proofs.
         //
         // Note: this data will not actually be read by the aggregation program, instead it will be
-        // witnessed by the prover during the recursive aggregation process inside ZKM itself. for input in inputs {
+        // witnessed by the prover during the recursive aggregation process inside zkMIPS itself. for input in inputs {
             let ZKMProof::Compressed(proof) = input.proof.proof else { panic!() };
             stdin.write_proof(*proof, input.vk.vk);